GoogleContainerTools/base-images-docker/debian10/README.md

-This is an experimental Debian 9 container.
+This is a Debian 10 container.

 ## Reproducible Debian Builds